Three-Year Bachelor of Music (B.M.) in Jazz & Commercial Music

 Shenandoah students work with their Academic Advisor to declare a minor.
 Academic Advisors will continue to work with students to ensure that they fulfill all of the requirements to complete the minor.

 Incoming students should not indicate their intended minor on their Shenandoah application; applications are for intended majors only.

 Career Possibilities and Preparation

-Graduates in Jazz Studies depart with a comprehensive ePortfolio, including a press kit, website, video and audio of performances, scores of original jazz pieces, transcriptions, and samples of writing.
+Graduates in Jazz & Commercial Music depart with a comprehensive ePortfolio, including a press kit, website, video and audio of performances, scores of original jazz pieces, transcriptions, and samples of writing.

 Our program will prepare you to perform as the leader of your own group, and you will also know how to manage the group and develop public relations materials.
 You’ll have the foundation of knowledge and experience necessary to perform in jazz and contemporary ensembles, work as a studio musician, provide private instruction, lead ensembles, and teach other jazz course work, including as an adjunct faculty member at a college or university.